kakwa/puppet-auto_update/README.md

 Description
 -----------

-A very simple module dumping an auto update, non interactive script in cron.daily.
+auto_update is a very simple module dumping an auto update, non interactive, script in cron.daily directory.

 It relies on: